2026 STEM Fair

 • FEBRUARY BREAK starts on February 13, so the deadline is the Friday of February Break.

-• Who: 6th, 7th, and 8th Graders
+• Who: 6th, 7th, and 8th graders

 • Participation: Optional — This is an enrichment opportunity only.